gumaerc-testorg/21w.732-2-fall-2006/content/pages/readings.md

 MacKenzie, Nancy R_.
 Science and Technology Today: Readings for Writers_.
 New York, NY: Bedford/St. Martin's Press, 1994.
 ISBN: 9780312096922.

 Harris, Jr., Charles E., Michael S. Pritchard, and Michael J. Rabins. _Engineering Ethics: Concepts and Cases_.
 3rd ed.
 Belmont, CA: Thomson/Wadsworth, 2004.
 ISBN: 9780534605797.
-(See the book's [companion site](http://www.wadsworth.com/cgi-wadsworth/course_products_wp.pl?fid=M20b&product_isbn_issn=0534605796&discipline_number=5) for brief summaries of some of the cases.)
+(See the book's {{% resource_link "623fa04c-d82c-4a45-9749-b98762d938b9" "companion site" %}} for brief summaries of some of the cases.)

 Readings by Session
 -------------------